mike-ward/mike-ward.github.io/_posts/2008-08-04-symbolic-links-on-windows.md

 ---
 layout: post
-title:  Symbolic Links On Windows
+title: 'Symbolic Links On Windows'
 ---
 Symbolic links to directories are really useful.